At Bird House Nature Company we like to stress the importance of keeping a healthy environment for the visitors to your bird feeders.

 Bird Baths

-Changing the water every few days will prevent algae growth.
+Tips: Changing the water every few days will prevent algae growth.

 Cleaning: Rinse the surface of the bird bath with clean water, then scrub with a solution of 1 part vinegar and 9 parts water.
 Rinse thoroughly.
 Refill with fresh water.